-She spent seven years at the London Bar and three years in the Cayman Islands as a litigation attorney with a top tier offshore law firm, Walkers.
-In August 2019, she returned to Twenty Essex, with expertise significant in civil fraud and asset tracing, company law, and commercial law.
+She spent seven years at Twenty Essex followed by three years in the Cayman Islands as a litigation attorney with a top tier offshore law firm, Walkers.
+Whilst at Twenty Essex, Sarah developed a strong commercial practice across Chambers’ core practice areas.

 During her time in the Cayman Islands, Sarah worked in the insolvency and dispute resolution department with a focus on litigation.
 She pursued work related to insolvency, civil fraud and asset tracing, contentious trust litigation, and provided legal services to global corporations, financial institutions, capital markets participants and investment fund managers.

 In August 2019, she returned to Chambers, with significant expertise in civil fraud and asset tracing, company law, and commercial law.
 Since returning to Chambers, Sarah has appeared in the courts of England as sole advocate and as a junior in the British Virgin Islands.
 She has experience obtaining and responding to applications for freezing and proprietary injunctions, receivership orders, and Norwich Pharmacal relief.